 Wallace & Gromit were born in Bristol at Aardman Animation which is here.

 The walls have ears... and noses, and loads of other celebrated features as street artist Banksy hails from "Brizzle".

 Bristol is ruddy funny.
 No, seriously.
 Russell Howard, Stephen Merchant, Mark Watson, Bill Bailey all grew up in Bristol while Matt Lucas and David Walliams both studied here.

-All the main party areas of Bristol are within easy walking distances of one another so you won't need to try flagging down cabs on route to your nights out.
-During the day, buses or cabs the are best way to go any distances.
+All the main party areas of Bristol are within easy walking distances of one another, so you won't need to try flagging down cabs en route to your nights out.
+During the day, buses or cabs are the best way to go any distances.
 There is also a handy ferry which shuttles between the Waterfront and Harbourside.